brodybits/sql.js/README.md

 # SQLite compiled to JavaScript

 Custom build version with the following enhancement(s):
+- add some more OMIT build flags to `Makefile`
 - quick updates for EU character support - feature from: https://github.com/brodybits/sqlite3-eu

 non-standard functions supported as proposed in: <https://github.com/kripken/sql.js/pull/320>